brezee/breeze/README.md

 Breeze is a PHP micro-framework to develop websites.

-Silex works with PHP 5.4.0 or later.
+Breeze works with PHP 5.4.0 or later.

 ## Installation